goshanraj-g/CSFInternshipAssignment/README.md

   <img src="frontend/public/carmalogo.png" alt="Carma Logo" width="120" style="border-radius: 50%;" />
 </p>

-**Carma** is a full-stack web app where users can look up car makes an dmodels using the [NHTSA Vehicle API](https://vpic.nhtsa.dot.gov/api/) and submit their own personal review about vehicles.
+**Carma** is a full-stack web app where users can look up car makes and models using the [NHTSA Vehicle API](https://vpic.nhtsa.dot.gov/api/) and submit their own personal review about vehicles.
 This application is built with the **MERN** stack and designed to meet all requirements of the Canadian Sheep Federation Internship Assignment

 ---

-## 📸 Preview
+## Preview

 ### Feedback Form